 Number 33

-🏷 Latin Semitic hoax marker numerology pun · symbol — by Gerry · May 2019 · 1216 words
+🏷 Latin Semitic hoax marker numerology pun · symbol — by Gerry · May 2019 · 486 words

 The number 33 is used very often as a spook marker for fake events, particularly fake deaths where spooks “die” at age 33.
-This may be because the number 33 puns with “fakery” & “death” in a variety of ways:
+This may be because the number 33 puns in Latin with “tricking the lower classes” and with “trick tragedy”.
+And in Hebrew numerology, 33 spells out the word “mockery”.

-Latin tricando tribus for “tricking the tribes”
+Latin tricando tribus for “tricking the lower classes”

 The pun even works somewhat in English: “trickin’ da tribes”.
 Maybe that’s how the spooklings who don’t speak Latin can memorize it, and that’s why it’s become so popular in modern times.